OSGeo/gdal/gdal/doc/source/development/rfc/rfc77_drop_python2_support.rst

 We could potentially synchronize with NEP 29 - Recommend Python and Numpy version support as a community policy standard.
 Which suggests when to drop each Python version.
-We could consider a more conservative approach and delay each drop by a few more months.

 https://numpy.org/neps/nep-0029-deprecation_policy.html

 NEP 29 suggests to drop support for Python 3.6 support on Jun 23, 2020 (in favour of Python 3.7).

+We could potentially discuss similar/more conservative approaches and delay each drop by a few more months, or only drop Python versions that have reached End Of Life (As of today, Python < 3.6 have reached End Of Life).
-Further discussion on this matter is a subject for another RFC.
+Further discussion on the matter of dropping other Python versions is a subject for another RFC.

 Backward compatibility
 ----------------------